vincent-erich/DataProcessing/README.md

 # DataProcessing
-This is my repository for the course Data Processing.
+This is my repository for the course 'Data Processing' at the University of Amsterdam.